inkognitro/react-redux-saga-boilerplate/README.md

 ![DDD info graphic](https://miro.medium.com/max/1262/1*P2p84f7XhW0LiLgZvxBSxw.png)
 (source: [https://medium.com/ingeniouslysimple/command-vs-event-in-domain-driven-design-be6c45be52a9](https://medium.com/ingeniouslysimple/command-vs-event-in-domain-driven-design-be6c45be52a9))

-By the way, if you strictly continue isolating these layers, this project could also be extended with an additional "NativeUI" layer for mobile devices (e.g. with [react-native](https://reactnative.dev/)).
+By the way, if you strictly continue separating these layers, this project could also be extended with an additional "NativeUI" layer for mobile devices (e.g. with [react-native](https://reactnative.dev/)).
 Already written business logic then can be reused from the domain layer.

 ### Evaluation: whys and whats